 “Required reading for those desperate for sane, intelligent political arguments.” –Kirkus Reviews (starred review)

-Sehat’s third book, currently in progress, will examine the history of secularism in the United States and its connection to American rights.
+Sehat’s third book, Politics after God: The Rise of American Secularism (under contract with Yale University Press), will examine the history of secularism in the United States and its connection to American rights.
 That history is a tortured one.
 The United States has long been in the odd position of having a national constitution that refuses to acknowledge God while religious ideas have suffused American social, cultural, and political life.
 The tensions between government and society and between the federal and the state governments have made the United States one of the central sites in the wider dispute about how religion and politics should be related.
 This book is an attempt to trace the lineaments of that argument—that is, to trace how different people conceptualized a nation based not, as the nineteenth century freethinker Robert Ingersoll put it, “upon the rights of gods, but upon the rights of men.”
 It is also about how others rejected that notion.
 Their disagreement provided a crucible to work out many of the most important issues concerning American rights, broadly understood.
-Taken together, these first three books constitute an extended examination, through different lenses, of the intellectual foundations of American politics and the way those foundational disputes have sustained recurrent patterns of conflict.
+Taken together these three books offer an extended examination, through different lenses, of the American political tradition—its animating ideas, its recurrent pathologies, and its past and future possibilities.